Private dailies re-emerge in Myanmar, face difficulties

-Sixteen dailies were granted licences by authorities, but only four were published.
+Sixteen dailies were granted licenses by authorities, but only four were published.

 The government-affiliated Union Daily, one of three dailies available free of charge, used financial clout to beat out competitors like D-Wave, the paper of opposition leader Aung San Suu Kyi’s National League for Democracy (NLD), for which publication preparations are still underway.